 Quickly, it dawned on me.
 None of this was coincidence, but instead a vindication of the central premise of the book; cocaine and surfing, past and present, are inextricably interwoven.

-From the days when Peruvian fisherman would surf their fishing boats in, cheeks filled with Coca, to the drug money that bought a major surf brand and funded the discovery of G-Land, cocaine has been an ever present dust cloud, hanging heavy over the surf world, since time immemorial.
+From the days when Peruvian fisherman would surf their fishing boats in, cheeks filled with Coca, to the drug money that bought a major surf brand and funded the discovery of G-Land, cocaine has been an ever present dust cloud, hanging heavy over the surf world.

 In the book, Smith sets out to delve deeper into this untold ‘love story’ than any before him, examining the key moments where surfing and cocaine’s historical axis cross, recounting anecdotes from his own time in the industry and sitting down with some of the love story’s key protagonists.